 - It is important to anchor the entire load-bearing structure with brackets to be fixed in the supporting wall

-Below, you can find available for download the floor plans, sections and 3D models of the gazebos, pergolas, projecting roofs and canopies projects.
+Below, you can find available for download the 3D models of the gazebos, pergolas, projecting roofs and canopies projects.